rust-stuco/lectures/week6/slides.md

 }
 ```

-* It is idiomatic to bring in the _parent_ of an item rather than the item itself
+* It is idiomatic to `use` up to the _parent_ of a function, rather than the function itself.

 <!--
-Makes it clear that the item is not locally defined
+It is idiomatic to do it this way, because it makes it clear that the item is not locally defined
 -->